 For over thirty years, the Center has welcomed researchers from around the world to spend time in residence at Notre Dame.
 In that period, over 250 scholars working in philosophy, theology, religious studies, other humanities fields, and even the social sciences have pursued cutting edge research using the vast resources of this institution.
 Residential fellows research, write, discuss works-in-progress, participate in exciting media initiatives, and enjoy vibrant community life while at Notre Dame.

-It will allow research fellows to pursue independent research while interacting with leading scholars in philosophy, theology, and psychology during a year in residence at Notre Dame’s Center for Philosophy of Religion.
+The Center for Philosophy of Religion at the University of Notre Dame is offering up to 4 residential fellowships during the 2024 – 2025 academic year for projects on the theme of “Religion and Democracy”.
+Fellows will pursue independent research while interacting with leading scholars in philosophy and theology during a year in residence at Notre Dame’s Center for Philosophy of Religion.

 Click here for application instructions.